 Net-Trol, is a fast-acting and powerful wood cleaner, neutraliser and colour restorer, that will effortlessly remove any surface or ground-in dirt on your untreated sun beds, leaving the wood looking vibrant and bright.
 Designed to remove all traces of weathering that have been caused by UV rays, pollution and mildew, Net-Trol’s main purpose is to prepare your sun beds for their finish.

-One of the great things about Net-Trol is that it is non-aggressive, so it is harmless to your shrubs and plants, which we think is an essential element of any product that is going to be used in the garden.
+One of the great things about Net-Trol is that it is non-aggressive, so it’s harmless to your plants.
+We think is an essential element of any product that is going to be used in the garden.
 Plus, it’s biodegradable and doesn’t contain bleach or solvents.

 Even better, it works in as little as 15 minutes and using it should mean that you won’t need to undertake any time-consuming, backbreaking sanding.
 You can just sit back and relax while it works its magic.

 Before starting, you will need to wet your sun beds with fresh, clean water.

 Then, simply apply Net-Trol with a synthetic brush or roller and scrub your sun beds with a stiff synthetic brush.

 Leave it to work for 10-20 minutes.
 If you notice that the surface starts to dry, you’ll need to dampen it with a mist of water.

 If your sun beds were particularly dirty, you may need to repeat the procedure.